 Like sheep they [the foolhardy] are appointed for Sheol;

 The Psalmist is essentially saying that fools under Old Covenant law will prematurely die just as surely as sheep slated to be slaughtered.
 Note that the Psalmist plainly states that sheep “are appointed for Sheol.”
 There’s no reason we shouldn’t take this statement literally: When sheep die their souls go to Sheol.
 Remember, Sheol is simply “the world of the dead” or the “well of souls”—the space in the spiritual realm where dead souls are stored.
 Is there any reason why God wouldn’t store the soulish remains of animals there as well as humans?
 After all, where else would He store them?
 Especially considering the strong possibility that God will resurrect some or all of them in the age to come.
-(See the last three sections of the Epilogue).
+(See the last three sections of the Epilogue for details).
 We assume, of course, that there’s a separate compartment in Sheol for animal souls, just as pet cemeteries are separate from human cemeteries in the physical world.

 Incidentally, the fact the Bible teaches that dead animal souls go to Sheol when they die is further proof that Sheol is not a burial plot in the ground because sheep and other animals are not ordinarily thus buried.
 The Hebrew word qeber denotes the physical grave where bodies are buried; whereas Sheol, again, refers to the ‘graveyard’ in the spirit realm where dead souls are housed.